tinymce/tinymce-docs/plugins/autosave.md

 title: Autosave Plugin
 title_nav: Autosave
 description: Automatically save content in your local browser.
+controls: menu item
 ---

-// adds menu control (under File menu)

 This plugin gives the user a warning if they made modifications to a editor instance but didn't submit them.
-It also adds a menu item **Restore last draft** under the **File** menu.
+It also adds a menu item `Restore last draft` under the `File` menu.

 **Type:** `String`